-The Northern Ireland branch of ASCL is an integral part of the national association, its members enjoying the same status, support and services as colleagues nationwide.
+The Northern Ireland branch of ASCL is an integral part of the national Association, its members enjoying the same status, support and services as colleagues nationwide.

-In Northern Ireland, the association has approximately 200 members in more than 80 schools of all types.
+In Northern Ireland, the Association has approximately 200 members in more than 80 schools of all types.
 The total enrolment equates to almost half of all pupils in secondary education across all sectors, and includes some of the largest schools in the Province.

-As a branch of the national association, ASCL Northern Ireland (ASCL NI) is able to contribute independently to the debate on education in the Province on behalf of its members and the children it serves.
+As a branch of the national Association, ASCL Northern Ireland (ASCL NI) is able to contribute independently to the debate on education in the Province on behalf of its members and the children it serves.
 We work to shape education policy, provide advice and support to members, and deliver high quality professional development across the sector.

-ASCL Northern Ireland President
+ASCL Northern Ireland Constitution